 State Pensions Policy

 With people, on average, living longer it is inevitable that the government will gradually raise the age when we receive the State Pension (SPA) so that the taxpayer can afford the enormous cost. - a rise in the SPA by one year would currently save around £13 billion per annum.
 Currently the SPA for men is 65 with women's SPA rising to equal that by 2018, Both ages rise to 66 by 2020 and to 67 between 2026 and 2028, so this will affect many people of current working age.
-The government has said it will review the situation every five year but that it will be kept in line with expected age levels so that they could expect to receive the pension for the last third of their lives.
-The next review will take place after the 2015 election.
-A new, higher, flat rate pension is due to commence (for new state pensioners) in 2016..From October 2015 current pensioners and those in employment will be encouraged to top up their pension by buying a new class of Class 1 NI contributions.
+The government has said it will review the situation every five years but that it will be kept in line with expected age levels so that they could expect to receive the pension for the last third of their lives.
 Alongside this is the new system of auto enrollment being offered by employers - and the greater freedom being given to people who have a 'pension pot' to do whatever they want with it.
 Many will splurge it or pay off debts and mortgages.
 But watch out!
 The tax man may have designs on it.

 The Warm Home Discount Scheme - An extra 200,000 pensioners will get this help with their energy bills this winter, the government has announced.
 It is paid for by the energy companies and is now worth £140 per household.
 The scheme is being expanded, to include everyone who receives Pension Credit Guarantee.Pensioner groups welcomed the move, but warned that thousands of elderly people who do not claim Pension Credit will miss out on the payments.
 Hundreds of thousands of people on low incomes are also eligible to claim the discount, which in most cases is applied automatically by energy suppliers.
 However many people do not get the discount, unless they ask for it.
 Such households are being advised to contact their energy company directly, as eligibility criteria vary between different suppliers.
 So ASK !

-November id Free Will Month : http://freewillsmonth.org.uk/ Make a will or get your updated for a donation to a number of charities such as Red Cross, Save the Children...Click the link to find participating solicitors
+Free Will Month : http://freewillsmonth.org.uk/ Make a will or get yours updated for a donation to a number of charities such as Red Cross, Save the Children...Click the link to find participating solicitors